eoscostarica/eos-local/readme.md

 ## Recommended aliases

-It is useful to have aliases for the `docker` ad `docker-compose` and `cleos` commands since they are use very often.
+It is useful to have aliases for the `docker`, `docker-compose` and `cleos` commands since they are use very often in other dapps like [eos-dapp-boilerplate](https://github.com/eoscostarica/eos-dapp-boilerplate).

 ```
-alias cleos='docker exec eosio cleos --url http://localhost:8888/'
+alias cleos='docker exec -i eoslocal_eosio cleos --url http://localhost:8888/'
 alias dk='docker'
 alias dc='docker-compose'
 ```